oktadev/okta-blog/_source/_posts/2021-05-19-spring-security-testing.md

 }
 ```

-The annotation `@RepositoryRestResource` directs Spring MVC to create the RESTful endpoints at the specified `path`.
+The annotation `@RepositoryRestResource` directs Spring MVC to create RESTful endpoints at the specified path.
 The `save()` operation is overridden to configure authorization, requiring the authority `listing_admin`.

 Create the package `com.okta.developer.listings.config` under `src/main/java`.
 Add a `RestConfiguration` class for tweaking the Spring Data Rest responses: